You are here

 With roots in East Tennessee and a passion for preserving food culture, West will explore how growing and preserving food connects us to place, memory, and sustainability.
 His latest book, “The Cook’s Garden” (Knopf), celebrates the edible joys of homegrown abundance.

-Film: Gardening While Black — Film, Panel Discussion featuring characters in the film
+Film: Farming While Black — Film, Panel Discussion featuring characters in the film

 Nature.
 Reimagine Culture.
 Grow Community.